If you have any questions please feel free to call us, you can speak to an Adelaide Funeral Director and address any fears or concerns.

 You are definitely welcome to organise some of the arrangements yourself eg. flowers, memorial cards.
 If you don’t want the extra stress at this time, we are happy to organise everything on your behalf.
 Some people prefer to be doing something, as it keeps their minds occupied during this time of bereavement.

 What should I do if the death occurs on the weekend or in the middle of the night?

 English Rose Funerals is available 24hrs a day, seven days a week.
 All you need to do is place a call to us and we will explain what needs to happen from that point onwards.
-No out of hours fees are ever charged.

 What is the process once the Doctor has issued the death certificate?

 Our English Rose Funeral trained Staff will come and take your loved one into our care.
 At an agreed time following this, one of our Funeral Directors will contact you to meet and make final funeral arrangements.
 Contact will be made before during and after the service to ensure you are never in any doubt of what happens next.
 Our Funeral Directors personally register the death with Births, Deaths & Marriages and delivers the certificate to you following the service.